 Plus, the vantage point from the top for a photo and one from the bottom really gives a great feel of the destination overall.
 Also, don’t forget to pay attention to architecture.
 Brick, wood, cement.

 We cut UP and through Potomac to High Street.
 If you are not in good shape, walk the streets or get dropped off.
-This is straight up steps, but turning around for photos was incredible.
+This is straight-up steps, but turning around for photos was incredible.
 We cut through right next to Hannah’s Train Depot (which is now permanently closed).

 Remember we had parked almost across the street from here so it was easy for us to do this.
 We went to the Train station first, then the river, back up, past all the shops, eateries, etc, and then up the steps.